joshrp/moonlight-docs/Setup-Guide.md

 ### IPv6 (advanced - certain ISPs only)

 If you are lucky enough to have native IPv6 connectivity to your host gaming PC and client device/PC on the networks you'd like to stream on, you may opt to use IPv6 for Internet streaming.
 This option is only recommended for those very familiar with network administration.
-You may combine these steps with the Internet Streaming Helper tool above to stream over IPv4 or IPv6, depending on your client's connectivity.
+You may combine these steps with the Moonlight Internet Hosting Tool above to stream over IPv4 or IPv6, depending on your client's connectivity.

 1. Navigate to http://test-ipv6.com/ on both your host gaming PC and client device/PC and confirm they both score 10/10 on the networks you will be streaming from.
 You may need to disable Chrome's Data Compression option to get accurate results on mobile.